tahriribraq/AOP-CSC-NPP/README.md

 # AOP-CSC-NPP
+This repository contains:
-This repository contains the code to derive 3D CSC metrics from small-footprint, discrete-return airborne LiDAR data and the preprocessed plot point clouds used for modelling and validation of net primary production (NPP) in forested sites (Siddiqui et al., 2024).
+1) The code to derive 3D CSC metrics from small-footprint, discrete-return airborne LiDAR data.
+2) The code for implementing the PLS-CV + RFE approach for modeling net primary production (NPP) using CSC metrics.
+3) The preprocessed plot point cloud dataset used for estimating NPP in the study by Siddiqui et al. (2024).